OleksandrZarubin/Task-Manager/README.md

 # Note Manager

 A simple console-based task manager written in Python.
 Allows you to add, view, delete, and filter tasks.
-All tasks are stored in a JSON file.
+All notes are stored in a JSON file.

 ## ⚡ Features
 - Add tasks with unique IDs